Life Events: Working Overseas

 Contributing to Retirement Accounts from Abroad

 Example: After moving to Germany for work, Alex wanted to continue contributing to his IRA.
-However, he learned that his ability to contribute to a traditional or Roth IRA was affected by his foreign earned income and the Foreign Earned Income Exclusion (FEIE).
-Because his foreign income excluded under FEIE did not count as earned income for IRA contribution purposes, Alex realized he needed to carefully manage his contributions to ensure compliance with U.S. tax rules.
-Consulting with a financial advisor helped Alex navigate these complexities and continue planning for his retirement effectively.
+However, he learned that his ability to contribute to a traditional or Roth IRA was affected by how much of his income was treated as taxable compensation in the U.S. Because income excluded under the FEIE typically doesn’t count as taxable compensation for IRA contribution purposes, Alex realized he needed to carefully manage his approach—such as considering whether any earned income remained unexcluded—to stay within the rules while continuing to plan for retirement.

 Final Thoughts